sudohari/chef-web-docs/content/resources/template/_index.md

 - property: cookbook
   ruby_type: String
   required: false
-  default_value: null
-  new_in: null
   description_list:
-  - markdown: 'The cookbook in which a file is located (if it is not located in the

-      current cookbook).
-The default value is the current cookbook.'
+  - markdown: The cookbook in which a file is located (if it is not located in the current cookbook).
+The default value is the current cookbook.
 - property: force_unlink
   ruby_type: true, false
   required: false
   default_value: 'false'
-  new_in: null
   description_list:
   - markdown: 'How Chef Infra Client handles certain situations when the target